What do we rate?

 An experienced external adjudicator was recruited by Transparify to review and resolve any discrepancies in the results returned by two raters and determine the final score.

-The overall gradation of categories worked well, though as in all quantitative research there can be challenges of identifying exact cutoffs, especially when relevant information is distributed over various webpages.
+In the ratings for 2014 and 2015, the overall gradation of categories worked well, though as in all quantitative research there can be challenges of identifying exact cutoffs, especially when relevant information is distributed over various webpages, or when it is unclear how comprehensive disclosure actually is.
 In such cases, adjudication contributed to the integrity of the process.
 In this we follow established practice in evaluation.
 The emphasis on process has parallels in jurisprudence which has a long tradition of reflecting on judgment.

 How reliable are the rating results?